usmaanalii/javascript/JavaScript30/analysis.md

 ### reduce

-This method takes an array and attempts to wittle it down to a result you require.
+This method takes an array and attempts to whittle it down to a result you require.

 ``` javascript
 const totalYears = inventors.reduce((total, inventor) => {